scufflord/dotStart/README.md

    - **Greetings**: Set custom morning/afternoon/evening messages
    - **Weather**: Configure location or use geolocation
    - **Auto-theme**: Toggle automatic color extraction from backgrounds

+### Import / Export
+- **Export settings**: Export your bookmarks and settings to a JSON file from the Config modal.
+- **Import via file**: Upload a previously exported JSON file to restore settings locally.
+- **What is exported**: Bookmarks, selected theme, custom theme values, background selection, greetings, weather location, and auto-theme flag.

 ## Contributing